 - significant alterations in temporal perspective (you might mark a flashback or analepsis, a flashforward or prolepsis, the incursion of a scene of memory or the past in the midst of the present, and so on). (p.
 17)

 These strike me as very useful pointers (and, coincidentally, very much in line with the kind of close reading required for exam success).
-In a future post I might discuss more about how noticing — or creative reading — is also essential in making useful analogies.
+In a future post I discuss more about how noticing — or creative reading — is also essential in making useful analogies.